Gal-Gottlieb/Analysis-And-Visualization-Of-Video-Games-Sales/README.md

 Insights and conclusions:

-* The shooter genre is one of the leading ones with the higest percents of games in the top 10% of total sales and with the higest average sales.
-* Based on the existing data it is clearly that the trend the most successful genres are shooter, platform, role playing and sports, so therefore will be good considering           producing games in these platforms.
+* Based on the available data, it is evident that the most successful genres are shooter, platform, role-playing, and sports, so it may be beneficial to consider making games in     these genres.
-* Games in the platforms genre are also in the top of higest percents of games in the top 10% of total sales and in the top higest average sales.
-* In the last years (up to 2016) the rising platform in terms of number of games were released in them was PS4.
+* Based on the number of games released in them in the previous years (to 2016), PS4 was rising with popularity.
-* There is a very strong correlation between the sales in different locations.
+* There is a very strong correlation between sales in different locations.
-* Games that were criticized are likely to have higher sales.
+* It is likely that criticized games will sell more than those that weren't.
-* Games that were given rating are are likely to have higher sales.
+* Games that were rated are likely to have higher sales.
-* Games for adults are with the highest average total sales.
+* Games for adults have the highest average total sales.